 All our School Direct programmes are validated by Two Mile Ash ITT Partnership and because the ITT Partnership is based in the same building as the training centre, this offers our trainees a really close relationship between the Lead School and the Partnership.

 All trainees on all routes receive the same basic core training, regardless of route applied for, so our School Direct trainees train alongside our SCITT trainees, only splitting for age appropriate training.

 Training with disabilities and other needs

-Our course is accessible to anyone with a disability, provided they meet the ‘Health and physical capacity to teach’ requirements, which are assessed by the local Occupational Health Service.
+Our course is accessible to anyone with a disability, provided they meet the ‘Health and physical capacity to train to teach’ requirements, which are assessed by a reputable Occupational Health Service.
 Our training room is accessible to people with a physical disability and there is a lift in the training centre to avoid the use of stairs, if necessary.
 Some of our schools are more accessible than others to those with a disability and this would be considered, as necessary, when deciding which schools to place you in.
 We use electronic portfolios of documents and this has supported applicants in the past with dyslexia.
-Dyslexic applicants still have to meet the course entry requirements, including the English skills test, but you should check what special arrangements there are, if this applies to you.
+Dyslexic applicants still have to meet the course entry requirements, including assessment of your fundamental English and Maths skills, and you should check what special arrangements we can make, if this applies to you.

 We pride ourselves on our pastoral care and bespoke attitude to teacher training.
 You are an individual and we aspire to train you to take your individuality into the classroom.
 This, combined with the knowledge, skills and understanding you will gain during your study with us, creates a happy teacher which is what we all want to be!
 We believe that happy teachers are teachers for years to come and retention of our alumni in the teaching profession is high after 5 years.
-We employ a wellbeing and pastoral care expert to guide you through learning how to manage teaching within your life and keep you grounded to yourself and your values.
+We devote curriculum and tutorial time to encouraging you to look after your wellbeing as a teacher and the experienced and expert team are there to support you.

 Support and advice